Slam dunk: Gonzalez makes Hall, along with Bailey, Reed, Law

 The most prolific pass catcher at his position over a 17-year career, Gonzalez caught 1,325 passes (second in NFL history) for 15,127 yards (sixth) and 111 touchdowns.
 He was a six-time All-Pro, made 14 Pro Bowls, and his 916 catches with the Chiefs set one of 22 franchise records he held upon his retirement.

+As it turns out, Gonzalez isn’t the only one who can get good air.

+“Threw my phone across the room,” Mawae said, of his reaction upon learning he was in.
+“I had a higher vertical than at the combine.”

-He’ll be donning the yellow jacket this summer alongside three players who spent part of their careers trying to stop him.
+He’ll be donning the yellow jacket this summer alongside Gonzalez, and three players who spent part of their careers trying to stop the groundbreaking tight end.

 This marks the first time more than two defensive backs have made it in the same class.